What Is Skin Cancer?

 About Our Mohs Micrographic Surgery Unit

-MOHS Instructional Video
+Mohs Instructional Video

 Following the removal of your skin cancer we will discuss with you the options for repairing the surgical wound.
 The surgical wound will be repaired by stitching the edges together or by using a skin graft or skin flap.
 These repairs are usually, but not always, performed on the day of your surgery.
 Occasionally, we must delay the repair until the next day.

-Dr. Clark and Dr. Flynn are extensively trained in surgical reconstruction.
+Our doctors are extensively trained in surgical reconstruction.
 This includes basic closures, and more complicated skin flaps and skin grafts.
 They perform hundreds of these procedures each year.
 Our goal is to provide you the best possible cosmetic result after the removal of your skin cancer.

 The size and depth of the surgical wound after removal of your skin cancer can not be predicted in advance.
 The method of reconstruction can not be predetermined either.
 After tumor removal is complete the options for reconstruction will be reviewed with you.
 In some instances, we may recommend you see a plastic or head & neck surgeon (ENT) for your repair.